AdrienVannson/doreisa-internship/report/report.typ

 = Introduction

-Physical simulations such as Gysela @gysela or Parflow @parflow1 @parflow2 @parflow3 @parflow4.
-TODO
+As the world's most powerful supercomputers have reached a new computational power threshold, now exceeding the exaflop @top500, it has become possible to run large-scale simulations of complex phenomena with unprecedented precision.
+This has opened new applications in a wide range of scientific domains.
+Large simulation codes such as Gysela @gysela -- a gyrokinetic code for plasma simulation -- and Parflow @parflow1 @parflow2 @parflow3 @parflow4 -- a physics-based integrated hydrologic model simulating hydrological, groundwater and land-surface processes -- leverage this computational power.

+These simulations typically follow an iterative process, generating a large amount of data at each iteration.
+The data produced is then used by scientists for visualization and/or analysis.

-_Post hoc_ analytic involves storing simulation data to disk, and loading it later for analisis.
-This method is straightforward to implement as the simulation and analytic workflows are separated, avoiding the need of a complex coupling.
-However, the performance of _post_hoc_ analysis is fundamentally limited by disk I/O bandwidth.
+_Post hoc_ analytics involves storing simulation data to disk and loading it later for analysis.
+It is straightforward to implement as the simulation and analysis workflows are separated, avoiding the need for a complex coupling.
+However, the performance of _post hoc_ analytics is fundamentally limited by disk I/O bandwidth.

-Between 2009 and 2022, the ratio of storage I/O bandwidth to computing power of the three first supercomputers from Top500 @top500 has been divided by 25 @hpc-storage.
+Between 2009 and 2022, the ratio of storage I/O bandwidth to computing power of the first three supercomputers listed in Top500 @top500 has been divided by 25 @hpc-storage.
 The Jean Zay supercomputer @jean-zay-presentation offers a peak disk write speed of 1.1 TB/s @jean-zay-disks.
 On the other hand, modern simulations produce unprecedented volumes of data.
-Gysela @gysela, a gyrokinetic code for plasma simulation, generates 5D arrays of about 100 TB each iteration @deisa-parflow, highlighting the need for more efficient alternatives.
+Gysela generates 5D arrays of about 100 TB at each iteration @deisa-gysela, highlighting the need for more efficient alternatives.

-To avoid this I/O bottleneck, _in situ_ analytic consists of performing the analysis on the fly, directly on the nodes where the simulation runs. _In situ_ solutions can be complex to implement since simulation and data analytic programs rely on fundamentally different technologies and paradigms.
-Simulation codes are performance-critical, and are developed using efficient technologies such as `C++` with MPI.
-On the other end, data analytic pipelines are often designed using high-level programming languages such as Python, relying on a rich ecosystem of efficient libraries.
+To avoid this I/O bottleneck, _in situ_ analytics consists of performing the analysis on the fly, directly on the nodes where the simulation runs. _In situ_ solutions can be complex to implement since simulation and data analysis programs rely on fundamentally different technologies and paradigms.
+Simulation codes are performance-critical and are developed using efficient technologies such as `C++` with MPI.
+On the other hand, data analysis pipelines are often designed using high-level programming languages such as Python, relying on a rich ecosystem of efficient libraries.

-This Master thesis introduces #smallcaps[Doreisa] -- Dask-on-Ray Enabled In Situ Analytics -- a scalable and efficient system for in situ analysis of simulation data.
-Doreisa offers a Dask-based interface, allowing a simple definition of analytic tasks.
-Experiments show that Doreisa scales well on hundreds of nodes, allowing it to run on the Jean Zay supercomputer.
-Doreisa has been integrated with Parflow, ensuring that it can effectively analyze the data of large parallel numerical simulations.
+This Master's project introduces #smallcaps[Doreisa] -- Dask-on-Ray Enabled In Situ Analytics -- a scalable and efficient system for in situ analysis of simulation data.
+Doreisa offers a Dask-based interface, allowing a simple definition of analysis tasks.
+Experiments show that Doreisa scales well to hundreds of nodes, allowing it to run on the Jean Zay supercomputer.
+Doreisa has been integrated with Parflow, ensuring that it can effectively analyze the data produced by large parallel numerical simulations.

-// Given the architecture of these supercomputers, Doreisa should be able to scale to systems having thousands of nodes, producing tens of thousands to potentially hundreds of thousands of chunks of data per iteration.

 == Structure of this report